anzu-3278/AoE2-Theorycrafting/Civilizations/Muscovites.md

 ### A Siege and Defensive civilization

+## Goals

  - My goal here was to workshop a realistic split of the current Slavs civilization.
 This civilization would be one of the primary civilizations to be covered by this, and is loosely inspired by RobbyLAVA's idea for the Muscovites (as attested in [How much can AoE2 split the SLAVS?](https://www.youtube.com/watch?v=blHK7Q8lChI)), that I later expanded on in my contribution to [My Discord Server designs an AOE2 DLC...
 Blind (Exquisite Corpse #2)](https://www.youtube.com/watch?v=rgsbxVjbPxk).
  - My starting idea was that this civ should expand across the map quickly and have ways to keep control over vast swaths of territory.
 I expanded this to a broad gunpowder affinity, to differentiate them from other Slavs split civilizations.
 Finally, I wanted a tertiary accent on trade, as Moscow grew to early prominence largely as a hub of trade.
 These three would work together to create a civ that would expand across the map early and strongly.

+ ## Scope

  - **This civilization is intended to very generally represent the northern East Slavic states that eventually coalesced to form the modern state of Russia.** More specifically, I would specify the inclusion of states that were conquered and ruled by the Mongols.
 This is specifically to exclude the Ruthenians, a future build which would be based on the Kievan Rus and the cultures that would evolve into the modern state of Ukraine, which spent more time under Lithuanian and later Polish-Lithuanian influence, and also to exclude the Republic of Novgorod, which was naturally quite different to Muscovy due to not being subjugated by the Mongols, being a republic, and operating largely in the Scandinavian cultural and economic sphere, in addition to the East Slavic one.
 This is, however, intended to encompass more minor East Slavic states like Tver, Yaroslavl, Rostov, Ryazan, Smolensk and others which would largely overlap with the Muscovite civilization.
  - As such, the history that I draw inspiration from will largely be from the Late Medieval and Early Modern periods, starting with the rise of Moscow as a trade hub in the 13th century and concluding with the end of the AoE2 time period (1600) just as Russia was expanding into Siberia.
+ - I have not consulted, and am not even aware of any current builds for a Russian or Muscovite civilization.

+ ## Name

  - A more obvious civilization name for this civilization might be **The Rus** or just **Rus**, but I decided against it for a few reasons.
    - Primarily, it is not specific enough - the term Rus would refer to almost the entire East Slavic civilization as it is currently represented by the Slavs civilization, so while it would be a better name for that, it represents too wide a cultural umbrella for the scope of this build.
    - Additionally, it is a culturally contentious term in modern times, due to differing historical interpretations of its legacy and its implications for modern nations.
 Consider why *Teutons* was used instead of *Germans*, *Franks* instead of *French*, *Saracens* instead of *Arabs*, even with civilizations with much more clear-cut scope boundaries.
  - Another potential alternative name could have been **Russians**, which would at least only hit the first of the three reasons mentioned above, as well as having more pop-culture recognizability.
    - If the civ's scope had included both the Muscovites and Novgorod as outlined above, I might have considered this.
    - However, this name would, for lack of a better phrase, treat history as inevitable, by applying a term with a modern recontextualized meaning to a medieval setting.
- - I have not consulted, and am not even aware of any current builds for a Russian or Muscovite civilization.

 ## Civilization Bonuses